AnyChart/docs.anychart.com/Axes_and_Grids/Crosshair.md

 });
 ```

-In the sample below there is... the default text of Y-labels is changed... labels are colored to match the colors of their plots:
+In the sample below the Y-label is colored, its text changed, and the X-label is not displayed:

 {sample}AGST\_Crosshair\_03{sample}

 ## Binding to Axes

+The crosshair can have only one Y- and one X-label.
 If your chart has two or more Y-axes, by default the Y-label of the crosshair is shown on the first one (with the 0 index), and the same rule works with the X-label and multiple X-axes.

 To bind the crosshair to an axis of your choice, specify the index of the axis by using the {api:anychart.core.ui.CrosshairLabel#axisIndex}axisIndex(){api} method.
 Combine it with {api:anychart.core.ui.Crosshair#xLabel}xLabel(){api} or {api:anychart.core.ui.Crosshair#yLabel}yLabel(){api}.

-For example, in the sample below there are two Y-axes, and the Y-label of the crosshair is bound to the second one, which is on the left:
+In the sample below there are two Y-axes, and the Y-label of the crosshair is bound to the second one, which is on the left:

 ```
 /* bind the y-label of the crosshair